csaba97/Stackoverflow-Deadlink-Finder/README.md

 # Stackoverflow Dead link Finder

+>Note: Cors-Anywhere service does not work currently and this app uses this service.
+Until this is not fixed, the script won't work.

 ### About
 - check out this [short](https://www.youtube.com/watch?v=piqzsF7t4IM&feature=youtu.be) youtube video
 - this is a `jQuery` application which uses the Stack Exchange API to find broken links on Stackoverflow.
 It can be used on other sites from the Stack Exchange family as well.